 - > Delivering RSE in a sensitive way

-- > Modelling positive attitudes to RSE
+- Modelling positive attitudes to RSE

-- > Monitoring progress
+- Monitoring progress

 - > Responding to the needs of individual pupils

-- Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory/nonscience components of RSE
+- > Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory/non-science components of RSE

 Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the Headteacher.
-Mrs Orton is the Pastoral and Designated Safeguarding Lead for the school.
-Alongside the Deputy Safeguarding Leads (Mrs Bloore and Mrs Welsh) and the PSHE Lead (Mrs Russell) she will monitor the implementation of this policy.
+Mrs. Jan McColl is the Pastoral and Designated Safeguarding Manager for the school.
+Alongside the Headteacher, she will monitor the implementation of this policy.